arnosimons/arnosimons.github.io/projects/scratchbook.md

               <br/>
               <p style="font-size: 16px; margin-bottom: 5px;"><strong>Explanation of columns</strong></p>
               <p class="explainColumns"><strong>Name:</strong> The name of a scratch.</p>
-              <p class="explainColumns"><strong>Code Words:</strong> Each scratch has at least one code word that can be used in scratch formulas.
+              <p class="explainColumns"><strong>CodeName:</strong> Each scratch has at least one code word that can be used in scratch formulas.
 Multiple code words are seperated by a comma and can be used synonymously.
 If a scratch is composed of other scratches its formula is shown in the composition column.</p>
               <p class="explainColumns"><strong>#Counts:</strong> The length of a scratch in beats (aka quarter notes).
 This attribute can be altered using the "/" operator (as explained in the operator section).</p>
               <p class="explainColumns"><strong>#Sounds:</strong> Number of distinct sounds a scratch produces.</p>
               <p class="explainColumns"><strong>#Pauses:</strong> Number of pauses in a scratch.
 Pauses can occur either when the fader is closed (e.g. in "flares") or when the record is held still (e.g. in "tears").</p>